Khandaan (1942 film)

 It was written by author Imtiaz Ali Taj and made in Pancholi's Lahore studio.
 For the first time in British India, there was a lot of "ahead of film release" publicity for this film.
 As a result, this became a much-awaited film for the Indian public and became a hit film when released.
+Noor Jehan achieved an overnight stardom following the success of the film.
+The film also established the career of director Rizvi and music composer Haider.

+Khandaan is among the few surviving films that hailed from the genre of Muslim social films and was produced in Lahore, British India.

 Plot

-A very preachy movie about the 'dangers' of rich men getting ensnared by women of "loose" morals.
 A rich man is seduced by a gold-digging woman.
 When she later betrays him, the man kills her along with her new lover.
 He is arrested and sent to jail for a long time.
-When he is released, he finds employment as a gardener and becomes a father-figure to his employer's son Anwar and to Anwar's fiancée Zeenat (Noor Jehan).
-When he sees the young Anwar falling into the same kind of trap he had all those years ago he does his best to prevent the tragedy of his own life from being repeated in Anwar's.
-Future film directors Ramesh Saigal and S. K. Ojha assisted in this film.
+When he is released, he finds employment as a gardener (not knowing that the employer is his own son) and becomes a father-figure to his employer's son Anwar and to Anwar's fiancée Zeenat.
+When he sees the young Anwar falling into the same kind of trap he had all those years ago, he does his best to prevent the tragedy of his own life from being repeated in Anwar's.